pallets/flask/docs/tutorial.rst

 --------------------------

 Now that the database connections are working we can start writing the view functions.
-We will need for of them:
+We will need four of them:

 Show Entries
 ````````````